 Also read : 10 Habits of Highly Successful Investors

-Market volatility, though unavoidable, can be beneficial if one knows how to go about it.
+Volatility, though unavoidable, can be beneficial if one knows how to go about it.
 Risk, on the other hand, can be minimized if one tries.
-One way to do so would be hedging which is basically an insurance policy for your stock portfolio.
+One way to do so would be hedging which is basically an insurance policy for your stock portfolio diversification.

 For a retail investor, it is suggested that they stay away from short-term market volatility, especially if they don’t understand market movements.
 High market volatility proves to be good entry points for long-term investors.